ahmad-othman/hacking-lessons/Readme.md

 # Mustafa & Daddy hacking lessons ...

-Hi buddy, this is Daddy writing to you.
+Hello Big Boy King, this is Daddy writing to you.
 This web site will be the place to share with you all what I know about hacking so you can one day stop the hackers.

 ## Let's start ...